-6. Conclusions
+7. Conclusions

-We analysed the effects of the introduction of MaaS platforms in the market for transport services on prices, demands and profits.
-We considered different supply chain structures with two competing transport providers and one MaaS service provider.
+We analysed the effects of the introduction of Mobility as a Service (MaaS) in the market for transport services on prices, demands and profits.
+We considered different supply chain structures with two competing transport providers and one MaaS provider.
 The MaaS provider sells multimodal services from each of the two transport providers.
-We compared these models with a reference model in which two firms provide own-network and cross-network services without a MaaS-platform.
-We focus on the effects of MaaS via the market structure, and to do so ignore all other possible effects-such as ease of use and increased demand-to make the results on the impacts via changes in competitive conditions as transparent as possible.
-When incorporating all possible effects of MaaS, it becomes difficult if not impossible to see the separate impacts of each.
+We focus on the effects of MaaS via the market structure, and to do so ignore all other possible effects-such as ease of use and increased demand-to make the impacts via changes in competitive conditions as transparent as possible.
+When incorporating all possible effects of MaaS, it becomes difficult, if not impossible, to see the separate impacts of each.

-Our first MaaS model was the System Integrator, where the transport firms set their own prices for direct services and the MaaS provider sets the cross-network prices.
-The MaaS provider keeps a share φ of revenue.
+Our first MaaS model was the Integrator, where the transport firms set their own prices for direct services and the MaaS provider sets the cross-network prices.
+The MaaS provider keeps a share of revenue.
 Prices are lower than without MaaS, since the MaaS provider acts as an additional competitor and serial marginalisation will be eliminated.
 Profits for the transport firms may be a bit higher or lower.
-In more extreme parameter ranges, transport firms may want to stop supplying crossnetwork trips.
+In extreme parameter ranges, transport firms may want to stop supplying cross-network trips.

-The second model was the Platform model, where the transport firms set all prices and the MaaS-services provider keeps a share of the revenue.
-In this case, profits for the transport firms may be higher or lower than with the Integrator model, but profits are lower than without MaaS.
+The second model was the Platform model, where the transport firms set all prices and the MaaS provider only offers a platform.
+In this case, the transport firms' profits may be higher or lower than with the Integrator, but profits are lower than without MaaS.
 Compared to the setting without MaaS, consumers see lower prices for in-network trips but higher prices for cross-network trips.
 In the base calibration of our numerical model, the platform and no-MaaS settings lead to similar prices, and this remains true unless demand is very price insensitive or the platform gets a very large share of revenue.
-Compared to the Integrator setting, prices are higher with the Platform setting.
+Compared to the Integrator setting, prices are higher with the Platform.
 So, the Platform model seems a decent option, as prices and profits are similar to the option without MaaS, but the Integrator model seems even better.

 The third model was the Intermediary model, with the transport firms as the leaders and setting their prices first.
-This model reflects the retail market, where intermediaries sell products and services that are bought from manufacturers or wholesalers.
-This option adds extra serial marginalisation-from the transport firms to the platform-but also adds more competition between the suppliers of final trips (now there are three).
+This option adds extra serial marginalisation-from the transport firms to the MaaS operator-but also adds more competition between the suppliers of final trips as now there are three.
 Prices are high, and profits are low.
-This does not seem to be a good way to introduce MaaS, and this shows the importance of optimising the way MaaS is supplied.
+This does not seem to be a good way to introduce MaaS, and this shows the importance of how MaaS is supplied.
+Moreover, this outcome is problematic as in discussions with practitioners and regulators this form of MaaS is the most commonly named one.

 We finally considered a regulated case, where the transport firms are required to offer the MaaS platform their services at marginal costs.
 This case is great for the customers, who see much lower prices for the direct and especially cross-network transport services.
 The transport firms see much lower profits than with free competition, and often also lower profits than when they stop supplying cross-network services.
-So firms are unlikely to be willing to participate (unless they get a higher fee for cross-trips than just the marginal costs).
+So firms are unlikely to be willing to participate unless they get a higher fee for cross-trips than just the marginal costs.
 The government also needs accurate information on the marginal cost, which may be difficult to find, leading to dangers of misregulation.